PedroVasconcelos18/propz-test-backend/README.md

 ## Run Locally

-To start the web application, execute the command below.
+To start the server, execute the command below.

 ```bash
    ./gradlew bootRun